What Are The Advantages of Seasonality?

 7. Borrow from Companies with Solid BBB Rating

 If you are approached by a new credit card or small business loan company, take heed.
 You may be dealing with a scammer.
 Instead, reach out to a reputable company that provides legal and reasonable small business capital products and services.
-Make sure they have a great BBB (Better Business Bureau) rating and plenty of positive reviews.
+Make sure they have an excellent BBB (Better Business Bureau) rating and plenty of positive reviews.

 If the holidays are your busy season, late January through March is probably your slow season.
 It doesn’t matter how much revenue you generated over the holidays.
 The drop in demand that follows can ruin your cash flow if you don’t make the right financial decisions.
 Here are a few ways to revive your business when the post-holiday drought sets in: